-The structure itself appears to be here for good; the Tour and FedEx announced a 10-year sponsorship extension in May.
-(It contains, amusingly, a clause preventing players from signing new endorsements with other shipping companies.)
+The structure itself appears to be here for good.
+The Tour and FedEx announced a 10-year sponsorship extension in May, which contains, amusingly, a clause preventing players from signing new endorsements with other shipping companies.

 Golf in too many ways remains the sport of traditionalists; that the PGA Tour could implement, improve, and integrate a fairly radical redesign in just a decade is impressive.